clsshgd/gitskills/Driver/Switchtec/Readme.txt

 5. The script "auto_load_ntb.sh" is used to auto load switchtec related drivers after rebooting.
    This has been set in the Makefile, you don't need to execute this script separately.
 6. If your kernel version is 4.14.***, you can run "make 4.14_clean" to clean the built files and unload switchtec and NTB related drivers.
+7. If you don't need NTB function, you can ignore errors about NTB.
+You just need to load cls_switchtec.ko by running the command "insmod switchtec-kernel-release_4.13_to_4.14/cls_switchtec.ko".

+Notes:
+These scripts are suitable for CentOS7.x system.
+If you want to use them on other OS versions, you may do some changes.

 Changes:
 None.